Amang Hustler

 Amang Hustler is a 1987 Filipino action crime film written and directed by Mike Relon Makiling and starring Rhene Imperial in the title role of George "Amang" King, alongside Ramon Zamora, Philip Gamboa, Melissa Mendez, Robert Lee, and Anita Linda.
 Set in Binondo, Manila, the film is about Amang, a Chinese mestizo who is jailed for a crime he did not commit, only to be lead into a life of crime after his release and become the new kingpin of a gambling syndicate.
 The film was released on March 6, 1987.

 Critic Justino Dormiendo of the Manila Standard gave the film a negative review, criticizing the film's exploitative violence and poor characterizations of Chinese Filipinos.

+Synopsis

+After wrongfully convicted and incarcerated, George "Amang", a Chinese mestizo has become morally corrupt by the flawed justice system.
+His life has descent into a criminal world of gambling syndicate by becoming the new Kingpin.